Fast, Transparent f4-Based Admixture Screening in R

-Running qpAdm in R: Testing and Interpreting Ancestry Models
+Running qpAdm with ADMIXTOOLS2 in R: Testing and Interpreting Ancestry Models

 This post covers using qpAdm in R to test ancestry models and estimate admixture proportions. qpAdm builds on f4-statistics and provides a framework for evaluating whether proposed source populations can explain a target population’s genetic makeup.
 For R and admixtools setup instructions on Debian/Ubuntu, see my previous post: Running f4-Statistics with Admixtools in R. Windows users can find R installation instructions on the R website.
 What is qpAdm? qpAdm is a method for testing ancestry models and estimating admixture proportions.
 It determines whether a target population can be modeled as a mixture of specified source populations (“left populations”), and if the model fits, calculates the contribution from each source.
 The method builds on f4-statistics (covered in my previous post) to evaluate these ancestry models. ...